thefrontside/microstates/README.md

 +-------------------+
 ```

-You can use the object dot notation to access a composed microstate.
+You can use the object dot notation to access sub microstates.
 Using the same example from above:

 ```js
 theHomerCar.designer.state;